saranaweera/beautiful-jekyll/_posts/2017-4-24-Rental-Price-Prediction-Using-Linear-Model.md

 ---
 layout: post
 title: Can You Afford to Dwell Well?
-subtitle: Analysis and Prediction Rental Prices in the Big Apple
+subtitle: Analysis and Prediction of Rental Prices in the Big Apple
 image: /img/20170411_195356.jpg
 bigimg: /img/20170411_195356.jpg
 ---